jjvanzon/JJs-Reference-Architecture/api.md

 ### AJAX

-`AJAX` is a way to load part of a web page, so the whole page does not have te be refreshed.
+`AJAX` is a way to load part of a web page, so the whole page does not have to be refreshed.
 This may make the user interface smoother, than reloading the entire page every time.

 For `AJAX'ing` such partial web content, our team programmed [wrapper](patterns.md#wrapper) `AJAX` functions in [`JavaScript`](#javascript), around calls to [`jQuery`](#jquery), so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
 Saved quite a few lines of [`JavaScript`](#javascript) code.